 When choosing a flea shampoo – make sure you pick a product with natural ingredients, if possible, to avoid potentially harming your dog’s sensitive skin and coat.
 You don’t want your shampoo to just kill fleas, but you want it to kill them in the gentlest possible way, for the sake of your fur friend.
 Natural products tend to be overall gentler than those containing harsh chemicals, and you also end up making a small stand for the environment.
 Always avoid eyes and ears when bathing your dog with flea shampoo and repeat the process as many times as you see fit until all fleas are dead and gone.

 It is not just your pet that needs flea treatment, but your home too.
 Vacuum the whole house at least twice, including small spaces and furniture, and follow up with sweeping and mopping to eliminate every single flea, egg and larva present.
-They are sneaky little bastards and can hide in carpets, floorboards, kid’s toys and more, so make sure you wash everything that is washable in hot water.
+They are sneaky little pests and can hide in carpets, floorboards, kid’s toys and more, so make sure you wash everything that is washable in hot water.
 Wash bedding, blankets, toys, leashes and collars, and – as hard as it might be – try to do everything at once so that no fleas are given the chance to hop back up on your pup.
 You can also use flea powders for carpets.